Skip Navigation

 What you'll study

 Discover the historical and contemporary purposes of social work in society, and consider the legal and social policies that inform this practice.
 You’ll learn sociological and psychological theories to help you understand the challenges facing individuals, families, and communities.
 This includes considering issues such as the impact of poverty and social exclusion.
-You’ll develop the core skills and methods to set you up for success in the rest of your degree and beyond, proving you can meet the required standards for working in practice.
+You’ll develop the core skills and methods to set you up for success in the rest of your degree and beyond, demonstrating you can meet the required standards for working in practice.

 Compulsory modules: